mrblue223/Shadow_gallery/README.md

     Order History: View past purchases with details on items, total cost, and order date.

     Responsive Design: The application's layout is designed to be fully responsive for all device sizes.

+## ⚙️ How to Configure the App

+This application relies on Google's Firebase for backend services, including Authentication, Firestore for the database, and Storage for profile images.

+## 1. Firebase Project Setup

+    Create a Firebase Project: Go to the Firebase Console and create a new project.

+    Enable Services: In the Firebase Console, enable the following services:

+        Authentication: Enable Email/Password Sign-in.

+        Firestore Database: Start a new database in "production mode."

+        Cloud Storage: Set up Cloud Storage to handle profile picture uploads.

+    Get Your Config: In your project settings, find and copy your Firebase SDK configuration object.
+It will look similar to this:
+    JavaScript

+    const firebaseConfig = {
+      apiKey: "YOUR_API_KEY",
+      authDomain: "YOUR_AUTH_DOMAIN",
+      projectId: "YOUR_PROJECT_ID",
+      storageBucket: "YOUR_STORAGE_BUCKET",
+      messagingSenderId: "YOUR_MESSAGING_SENDER_ID",
+      appId: "YOUR_APP_ID"
+    };

+    Create Firestore Collections: You will need to create the following collections in Firestore for the app to function correctly:

+        products: Stores all product information.

+        reviews: Stores user reviews for each product.

+        users: Stores user data, including wishlists.

+## 2. Local Configuration

+    Clone the Repository: Clone the project to your local machine.

+    Install Dependencies: Navigate to the project directory and install the required packages:
+    Bash

+    npm install

+    Add Firebase Config: In your src/ directory, create a new file named firebase.js (or similar) and paste your Firebase configuration into it.
+This file will be responsible for initializing Firebase in your application.